Klipper3d/klipper/docs/Measuring_Resonances.md

 Double-check your wiring before powering up the Raspberry Pi to prevent damaging it or the accelerometer.
-Try to keep the cables as short as possible, or use something shielded/twisted like a network cable to prevent communication issues because of signal interference an degradation.
+Try to keep the cables as short as possible and/or use a **shielded** ethernet wire to prevent communication issues because of signal interference an degradation.
+For best singnal transmission we recommend the following pairing of wires:

+* GND on Shield on the mainboard side
+* One pair for GND+MISO (SDO)
+* One pair for 3.3V+MOSI (SDA)
+* One pair for SCLK (SCL)+CS

 ### Mounting the accelerometer